cite-architecture/cite-services-spec/notes/json-formatting.md

 The reply itself is presumably a JSON object.
 We need some good way to send back both exceptions and valid results.  {==Maybe the object always has a "status" member, that can have one of two values (mabye "exception" or "success" ?)
 Exceptions could then have a single "==}{>>I feel uneasy about this.
 I'd prefer if the reponse has the same struture.
 We could include a status field for all of them that either returns "succes" or "exception: Invalid URN valid 'xyz".
 TK.<<}

+{>> I think I'm comfortable with this.
+In any event, we need 3 distinct kinds of replies:  successfuly reply with list of URNs, successful reply with list of citable node objects, and exceptions.  <<}

 I'm guessing we're looking at something like this: